 As technology becomes ever more complex and pervasive within our society, it is the ‘human factors’ in engineering design that often dictate success or failure.

-The diversity in humans (in abilities, limitations, experiences, expectations, behaviours, etc) creates many challenges for researchers and practitioners in industry.
+The diversity in humans - in abilities, limitations, experiences, expectations, behaviours, and so forth - creates many challenges for researchers and practitioners in industry.
 By adopting a ‘human-centred’ approach, there may be many benefits for customers and/or employees, such as better usability for products, more efficient work processes, safer environments, more engaging product experiences, and so on.

 This 12 month MSc course requires 180 credits of material, of which 120 are taken as taught modules in the autumn and spring semesters.
 These modules provide a theoretical basis on specific topics concerning human factors and ergonomics and then progress to allow you develop practical skills in the application of knowledge.
 Your learning will typically be structured around lectures, seminars, workshop, laboratory sessions and group work.

 Over the summer period you will undertake a 60-credit individual research project, which is intended to help you integrate your knowledge, methodology and practical skills in an area that reflects your interests.
 Many of our students conduct these projects in collaboration with an industrial company, based on our many research links within the Human Factors Research Group.